banjo/git-install-hook/README.md

 # git-install-hook

 Install dependencies automatically when you change branches or merge and some new dependencies have been added or removed.
 It uses the `post-checkout` and `post-merge` hooks.
 It detects the package manager used in the project and installs the dependencies.
+You can prompt the user if you want to install the dependencies on change.
+It works with `simple-git-hooks` and `husky`.

 ## Supported package managers